 Carefully use some paper towel to wipe majority of the oil out of the pan.
 Leaving a little of the stuck on bits is fine, then pour in the sauce.
 Bring to a boil and while stirring, slowly pour in a cornstarch slurry [1 tablespoon cornstarch plus 1 tablespoon cold water].

-Once thickens add in the crispy, fried steak…
+Once thickened, add in the crispy fried steak.